 Property within the City limits shall be connected to City services.
-Septic systems are allowed inside City limits for low density residential uses subject to standards that assure adequate opportunities for future development at urban densities subject to non-remonstrance agreements and State and Federal requirements.
+Septic systems are allowed inside City limits for low density residential uses subject to standards that assure adequate opportunities for future development at urban densities subject to non-remonstrance agreements.
 Existing septic systems can be maintained and repaired.